viewflow/viewflow/docs/index.rst

             world.write(activation.process.text)

-To make this code works flow definition is simple, put it in `flows.py` inside your django application
+To make the above code work just put the following flow definition in `flows.py` module from your django application.

 .. code-block:: python